Ariel Pink

-Background
+Early life

 Ariel Marcus Rosenberg was born in Los Angeles on June 24, 1978.
 He is the only son of Mario Z. Rosenberg and Linda Rosenberg-Kennett.
 Mario is a Harvard-educated gastroenterologist born to a Jewish family in Mexico City, while Linda is from New Orleans.
 They moved to Los Angeles after Mario completed his medical specialty work at Tulane University hospital in New Orleans.
 Ariel's first language was Spanish.
 Although his family is Jewish, with his mother having converted, he himself is not practicing.
 Mario and Linda divorced when Ariel was two years old.

 Ariel's parents encouraged him to pursue a career in visual arts rather than music.
-He said that "with music I had no discernible skills," whereas with drawing, they reportedly thought he was "going to be the next Picasso, and I believed them and I got better."
-According to Linda, she wanted him to pursue a career in acting: "Acting coaches would come to me and say, ‘He’s the only kid in that age group who can speak to a girl."
+He said that "with music I had no discernible skills", whereas with drawing, they reportedly thought he was "going to be the next Picasso, and I believed them and I got better."
+According to Linda, she wanted him to pursue a career in acting: "Acting coaches would come to me and say, 'He's the only kid in that age group who can speak to a girl."
 He characterized himself as "maladjusted" as a child.
 Linda commented that he was "a very difficult guy to understand, except for the fact that his heart is pure. [...]
 He'd rather be left alone.
 That's how he always was — even as a kid, he played much better by himself."